gilch/drython/README.md

 Stack(9,)

 ```
-Here, `mul` is an ordinary Python function with the default interpretation.
+Here, `mul` is an ordinary Python function with the default interpretation,
+which is why you need `bi` to wrap the top two elements.

 The `Def` constructor takes a stack program, that is, a sequence of combinators (and any associated data).
 The resulting function (a callable instance of `Def`) uses a stack internally.